Choi0619/Job-Portal/README.md

 Contributions are welcome!
 If you have any ideas for improvements or would like to report a bug, please submit an issue or a pull request.

-## License 📄

-This project is owned by Gyuhwan Choi.
-You have the full rights to the project as its creator.

 ## Created By 👨‍💻

 This project was created by Gyuhwan Choi.